Academic Related Policies (Also see Undergraduate & Graduate Academic Catalogs)

-The appeal process is open to students, employees and visitors.
+The appeals process is open to students, employees and visitors.

-To be considered, appeals must be in written form and submitted within 3 business days of the issuance of the parking violation notice.
+To be considered, the appeal must be in written form and submitted within three business days of the issuance of the parking violation notice.
 Payment must accompany the appeal.
-The ticket will be marked paid and a receipt will be issued.
 Traffic violations are not eligible for appeal.

-Appeal forms are available in the Parking Services Office and at the 24 drop box located in the office area of the parking pavilion.
-Properly submitted appeals will be reviewed by the board.
-If the appeal is approved a refund of the ticket payment will be issued.
+Appeal forms are available in the Parking Services office and at the 24-hour drop box located in the office area of the parking pavilion.
+Properly submitted appeals will be reviewed by the Parking Review Board as needed each semester.

-Appeal should address the circumstances resulting in the violation.
-The appeal decision is decided on the merits of the submitted written appeal and The University of Scranton parking regulations.
+Appeals should address the circumstances resulting in the violation.
+The appeal decision will be reached based on the merits of the submitted written appeal.
 The appellant will be notified of the decision within 10 days of the board acting on the appeal.

 The decision of the Parking Review Board is final.

-The Parking Review Board is comprised of staff, faculty and students (both undergraduate and graduate) representatives.
-The University Chief of Police chairs the board as a non-voting member.
-The Parking Services Manager attends board meetings in a non-voting capacity to provide responses to questions on policy or circumstances of the violations.
-A minimum of three voting members must be in attendance in order to convene.
-The University Chief of Police will become a voting member to resolve any tie by the board members.
+The Parking Review Board is comprised of staff, faculty, and students (both undergraduate and graduate) representatives.
+The Chief of University Police chairs the board, but is not a voting member.
+The Parking Service Manager attends board meetings providing responses to questions of policy on the circumstances of the violation.
+The Parking Services Manager is not a voting member.
+A minimum of three voting members must be present for the board to convene.
+In the event of a tie vote, the Chief of University Police will vote on the violation to resolve the tie.

 Frequently Asked Questions